withastro/docs/src/pages/en/guides/integrations-guide.md

 - Write custom code that hooks into the build process, dev server, and more.

 > Integration support was recently released in v0.25.0, and the API is still being finalized.
 Only first-party Astro integrations (those published to `@astrojs/` on npm) will be officially supported during this period.
 To use a 3rd-party plugin, you need to run Astro with the `--experimental-integrations` CLI flag.
-## Tutorial: Adding React
+## Tutorial: Adding React to Your Project

 In this example, we will add the `@astrojs/react` integration to add React support to your Astro project.
+The process for adding any other framwork (Preact, Vue, Svelte or Solid.js) is almost identical and can be followed using the same steps outlined below.

-First, you will need to install the integration and any other dependencies that you'll need.
-For React, that means starting by installing the `@astrojs/react` integration
+First, you will need to install both the integration and any related packages that you expect to use in your project.
+For React, that means installing the `@astrojs/react` integration ***and*** the `react` + `react-dom` packages.

 ```bash
 npm install --save-dev @astrojs/react